 If your business is well suited to cold emailing, these big-box lists are not the worst place to start, but you get what you pay for.
 Boutique and high-end email marketing and mailing list firms offer tailored lists that fit your business, and such firms usually offer other marketing services, such as copywriting and graphic design.

 Gathering leads online

 If your website has decent traffic, you can gather leads directly by asking for users’ email addresses.
-Many businesses do this by offering a newsletter or a discount for new customers (for instance, “Sign up for 20% off your first order”).
+Many businesses do this by offering a newsletter or a discount for new customers (for instance, “Sign up for 20 percent off your first order”).

-To create a web form that can capture contact information without any coding, you can use a drag-and-drop style like the one Mailchimp offers.
-If you use an easily shareable form, you can link it to online advertisements, casting a wider net for leads than you would get directly from your website.
+To create a web form that captures contact information without any coding, you can use a drag-and-drop style like the one Mailchimp offers.
+If you use an easily shareable form, you can link it to online advertisements and cast a wider net for leads than you would get directly from your website.

 Creating your own mailing list